 Price: Booking a Historical Suite with gorgeous city views starts at approximately US$585 a night.

 Address: Taj Falaknuma Palace, Engine Bowli, Fatima Nagar, Falaknuma, Hyderabad, India

 The Taj Falaknuma Palace touts itself as the only 7 star hotel in India.
-Built during 1884, this 7-star palace-cum-hotel located on a hill southwest of Hyderabad was once owned by Hyderabad’s ruler, considered the richest man in the world at that time.
+Built during 1884, this 7 star palace-hotel located on a hill southwest of Hyderabad was once owned by Hyderabad’s ruler, who was considered the richest man in the world at that time.
 Today it is managed by Taj Hotels and restored to its 19th-century beauty.

-Outside from a bird’s eye view, this 7 star hotel India takes on the shape of a scorpion with two stings spread out like wings.
-Inside, the hotel draws from two main inspirations: the White House and the Buckingham Palace.
+Outside from a bird’s eye view, this 7 star hotel in India is shaped like a scorpion with two stings spread out like wings.
+Inside, the hotel draws from two main inspirations: the White House and Buckingham Palace.

 If you’ve ever wondered what a Dubai 7 star hotel inside looks like, the Taj Falaknuma Palace is a great example.
 Expect all sorts of grandiosity – Japanese Satsuma vases and Art Deco chandeliers, walnut floors, French Baroque ceilings, and an extensive jade collection.

 The lounge houses a billiards table with an ivory snooker table.
 And while there are only two of these in the world (the other belonging to the Queen), guests are more than welcome to play with this one.